Seple/Full_DNS_Block/README.md

 This script is designed for users who want control over their network security and privacy.
 It automatically fetches and combines various publicly available DNS blocklists to create a balanced yet effective list that blocks unwanted domains, including ads, trackers, malware, and phishing sites.

----

-# ⚠️ Important ⚠️
+> [!CAUTION]

-This script does not create its own blocklists.
+> This script does not create its own blocklists.
 Instead, it relies on publicly available lists maintained by external authors.
 **All rights to these lists belong to their respective creators**❗ This script simply automates their retrieval and merging to enhance aggressiveness while reducing the final file size for practical use.